open-sdg/open-sdg/docs/progress-methodology.md

 ##### Global Indicator Framework
 The table below provides the targets and desired directions used to measure a country’s progress across the GIF.
 All targets are interpreted at the country-level.
 For example, GIF indicator 12.1.1 *Number of countries developing, adopting or implementing policy instruments aimed at supporting the shift to sustainable consumption and production* will measure only the country’s progress rather than measuring the number of countries worldwide that have achieved the desired policy objectives.

+<h6>1.1.1: Proportion of the population living below the international poverty line by sex, age, employment status and geographic location (urban/rural)</h6>
+<p>Target or desired direction: 0%</p>
+<h6>1.2.1: Proportion of population living below the national poverty line, by sex and age</h6>
+<p>Target or desired direction: Reduce by 1/2</p>

 <style>